quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 ## Incompatible Version Negotiation {#incompat-vn}

-The server starts incompatible version negotiation by sending a VN packet, listing all the versions that it does support.
+The server starts incompatible version negotiation by sending a Version Negotiation packet.
+This packet SHALL list the server's set of Fully-Deployed Versions (see {{server-fleet}}) in the packet's Supported Version field.
+The server MAY add reserved versions (as defined in the Versions section of
+{{QUIC}}) to the Supported Version field.

 Upon receiving the VN packet, the client will search for a version it supports in the list provided by the server.
 If it doesn't find one, it aborts the